RHoMIS/rhomis-docs/source/user-guide/navigating-the-app.rst

 User Management
 #######################################

-To control who has access
+To control who has access click the
+:ref:`form management <form overview>` section.